Daniel Perez Ruiz

 Daniel has collaborated on different research projects for the UNAM sponsored by the Support Program for Research and Technological Innovation.
 He has worked as a research assistant on two projects: fragilities and vulnerabilities of the Mexican economy and; the Mexican economic crisis and its repercussions on national security.
 He has collaborated on a project on the credit, banking dynamics and emerging financial markets: financialisation and development in the 21st century.
 He is currently collaborating on a project on finance and its implications for development.

-Daniel's reseach focuses on developing an equilibrium approach to the exchange rate.
+Daniel's research focuses on developing an equilibrium approach to the exchange rate.
 His thesis represents an effort to determine equilibrium exchange rates that may be appropriate targets for policies in emerging markets.

 - MSc Economics.
 Leeds University Business School.
 University of Leeds.
 2016.

 - BSc Economics.
 National Autonomous University of Mexico (UNAM).
 2013.

 Research groups and institutes